FusionAuth/fusionauth-site/site/_posts/2021-11-11-how-to-authenticate-your-react-app.md

 If the user is logged in, a welcome message displays.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/test-photo" alt="greets the user test@fusionauth.io" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/test-photo.png" alt="greets the user test@fusionauth.io" class="img-liquid" figure=false %}

-If not, then a 'You're not logged in' message displays.
-Go ahead and comment out `email: 'test@fusionauth.io'` in the
+Let's make sure a user gets a "you're not logged in" message if they are not logged in.
+To do so, comment out `email: 'test@fusionauth.io'`.

-    email: 'test@fusionauth.io'
-  };

-block.
-Now, confirm a 'You're not logged in' message appears.
+Next, confirm a 'You're not logged in' message appears.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/not-logged-in" alt="greets the user test@fusionauth.io" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/not-logged-in.png" alt="greets the user test@fusionauth.io" class="img-liquid" figure=false %}

-Now, let's set the state of this email based on a call to our Express server.
+Fantastic!
+We've confirmed a user can have a message displayed to them based on if they are "logged in" or not.
+Let's make this more realistic now, and set the state of this email based on a call to our Express server.

 First, we need to set up that server!